pingcap/tidb/docs/design/2021-06-27-restructure-tests.md

 #### Prefer determinate tests for concurrency logics

-Make use of `sync.Mutex`, `sync.WaitGroup`, or other concurrent utils like latches, and get rid of "long enough" sleep, which is brittle and causes unnecessary time for tests.
+Make use of `syncutil.Mutex`, `sync.WaitGroup`, or other concurrent utils like latches, and get rid of "long enough" sleep, which is brittle and causes unnecessary time for tests.

 #### Separate huge test files into small test units that can be run in parallel